-- Commissurotomy.
-If balloon valvuloplasty isn't an option, a cardiac surgeon might perform open-heart surgery to remove calcium deposits and other scar tissue to clear the valve passageway.
-Open commissurotomy requires that you be put on a heart-lung bypass machine during the surgery.
-You may need the procedure repeated if your mitral valve stenosis redevelops.
+- Surgical commissurotomy.
+If balloon valvuloplasty isn't an option, a heart surgeon might perform this open-heart surgery to remove calcium deposits and other scar tissue to clear the valve passageway.
+Surgical commissurotomy requires that you be put on a heart-lung bypass machine during the surgery.
+You may need the procedure repeated if your mitral valve stenosis returns.

 Lifestyle and home remedies

 Lifestyle changes can help improve your heart health.
 If you have mitral valve stenosis, your doctor may recommend that you:

 - Limit salt.
 Salt in food and drinks may increase pressure on your heart.
 Avoid high-sodium foods.
 Don't add salt to food.
 Read food labels and ask for low-salt dishes when eating out.

 - Maintain a healthy weight.
 Ask your doctor what a healthy weight is for you.

 - Cut back on alcohol and other stimulants.
 Heavy alcohol use, caffeine, nicotine and other stimulants can cause your heart to beat faster and worsen arrhythmias.